covid19datahub/COVID19/README.md

 ![](https://www.r-pkg.org/badges/version/COVID19) ![](https://www.r-pkg.org/badges/last-release/COVID19) ![](https://cranlogs.r-pkg.org/badges/grand-total/COVID19)

 The R package aims at uniforming COVID-19 datasets across different sources in order to simplify the data acquisition process and the subsequent analysis.
-The package implements advanced data visualization across the space and time dimensions by means of animated mapping.
+The package implements advanced data visualization across the space and time dimensions by means of animated mapping to help and focus on making sense of the data.

 COVID-19 data are pulled and merged with demographic indicators from several trusted sources including Johns Hopkins University Center for Systems Science and Engineering (JHU CSSE); World Bank Open Data; World Factbook by CIA; Ministero della Salute, Dipartimento della Protezione Civile; Istituto Nazionale di Statistica; Swiss Federal Statistical Office.